 We use our specialism to build self-esteem, enhance teaching and learning, and to develop lifelong learning opportunities with students, parents and our community.
 We are proactive in developing links with external partners such as Wythenshawe Community Housing Group, the Anti Bullying Alliance, the Proud Trust and the Anna Freud Centre for Families to ensure we provide quality experiences and emotional support for all students.
 We support local community events which build resilience such as International Women’s Day.

 As part of our key stage 4 curriculum students have the opportunity to choose a Level 2 Award in Babysitting and a Level 2 Award in Child Development and Care.
 These courses are accredited by the NCFE CACHE, the leading awarding organisation for Child Care.
 This supports their progression to careers in Health and Early Years, for example, Paediatric Nursing, Early Years Practitioner and Primary Teaching.
 Students have the chance to participate in local community projects such as teens and toddlers.
 This enables them to work with nursery children in local primary schools on a one to one basis and gain a valuable certificate in personal development.
 Our BTEC Health and Social Care qualification, the Level 2 Award, is firmly established and its success has been consistent since the opening of the Academy.
-Many of these students opt to apply to the post 16 area to further their studies in this area.

 We see the importance of working with our health council/health ambassadors to promote healthy messages across the Academy and beyond.
 Students provide valuable feedback during consultation about the health curriculum and participate in the annual “Big Health Challenge”, a mini health campaign.